Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Introduction

-In this paper, we investigate some aspects of the phase transition of the S-type Gubser-Rocha model with momentum dissipation in the neutral limit.
-Firstly, we investigate the some static critical exponents for this phase transition.
-From the analytic results of the condensate and the heat capacity, we obtain $\beta = 1$ and $\alpha = -1$.
-By using scaling relations, we also obtain the other exponents.
-The exponent $\gamma$ associated with the susceptibility is also checked by the numerical computation.
-The result of the critical exponents differ from the typical values of the mean field theory in contrast with usual holographic superfluid models showing the critical exponents of the mean-field values \cite{Maeda:2009wv}.
-Our result rather agrees with the values of the mean-field percolation theory.
-Secondly, we analyze the quasinormal modes (QNMs) of the perturbation fields to investigate the dynamical stability and the emergence of the Nambu-Goldstone (NG) modes associated with the symmetry breaking.
-It is expected that the axio-dilaton perturbation is related to those behaviors.
+Secondly, we analyze the quasinormal modes (QNMs) of the perturbation fields to investigate the dynamical (in)stability and the emergence of the Nambu-Goldstone (NG) modes associated with the $U(1)$ symmetry breaking in the bulk.
+We expect that the axio-dilaton perturbation is related to those behaviors.
 By taking into account the diffeomorphism gauge symmetry, we analyze the QNMs of the relevant perturbations.
-For the amplitude (Higgs) modes, it reflects the phase transition at the critical temperature correctly.
-Thus, the thermodynamic stability agrees with the dynamical stability within our analysis at least.
-We also find the emergence of massless NG modes in the symmetry broken phase.
+For the amplitude (Higgs) modes, the behavior of the quasinormal frequency reflects the phase transition at the critical temperature correctly.
+Thus, at least within our analysis, the thermodynamic stability agrees with the dynamical stability.
+We also find the emergence of the massless NG modes in the symmetry broken phase.
 The NG mode is dissipative, and type A following to the categorization in \cite{Minami:2015uzo}.
-When the temperature is near to the critical temperature, the dispersion relation for the NG modes is well-fitted by a simple formula up to quadratic order of the frequency and momentum.
+When the temperature is close to the critical temperature, the dispersion relation for the NG modes is well-fitted by a simple formula up to quadratic order of the frequency and momentum.

 This paper is organized as follows.
 In section \ref{sec:setup}, we review the S-type Gubser-Rocha model and its solution studied in \cite{Ge:2023yom,Ishigaki:2024djz}.
 In section \ref{sec:exponents}, we show the values of the critical exponents for the phase transition in the neutral limit.
 In section \ref{sec:perturbation}, we consider perturbation fields to investigate the dynamical stability of the background solution, and the emergence of the Nambu-Goldstone modes associated with the symmetry breaking.
 We present the conclusions and the discussions in section \ref{sec:discussion}.